rogeralmeida/roger-almeida.com/_posts/2021-01-07-another-success-case-of-a-woman-in-it-transitioning-career.md

 # Adding value

-With any programming task, Mary Pretty would struggle to add value.
+With any programming task, Manpreet would struggle to add value.
 And the feeling of being a weight to the team would just kill her motivation.
 I knew that she would eventually leave the company if the situation didn't change.
 So I had to do something.

 During that time, the team was focused on functional requirements.
 But my Tech Lead and I knew that there were important items that we were not tackling.
 The urgent things were consuming all of our current capacity.
 In the important things we had items like: